Hacker-007/Spring-Starter-Template/README.md

 - Clone this repository or download project
 - Import the project into your favorite IDE
 - Go through the applications.properties file and make the necessary changes
+- Go to the pom.xml and change the groupId and artifactId
 - If you would like to use a MySQL database, uncomment the lines in the User.java class

 You are now ready to go!
 Happy Coding!